 The sporty and the quirky

-Check out Darwin’s cheeky side at quirky events like the Darwin Beer Can Regatta each July, when people make and race boats made entirely from cans in Mindil Beach
+Check out Darwin’s cheeky side at quirky events like the Darwin Beer Can Regatta each July, when people make and race boats made entirely from cans at Mindil Beach.

 The dry season months see plenty of sporting action in Darwin: the V8 Supercars at Hidden Valley in June, the colourful Darwin Cup Carnival in August, the biennial Arafura Games in April as well as a number of AFL matches each year.